This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

-This rustic braised chicken recipe is an Italian classic that also happens to make fantastic leftovers, so you’ll have at least a few extra delicious meals to look forward to in the upcoming week.
-That is if your family doesn’t devour it all in one go!
+This recipe for chicken cacciatore is an Italian classic that also happens to make fantastic leftovers, so you’ll have at least a few extra meals to look forward to in the upcoming week.
+That is if your family doesn’t devour this chicken stew all in one go, of course!

 What does cacciatore mean?

 • “Cacciatore” means “hunter” in Italian.
-Hunter-style (alla cacciatore) preparation refers to cooking chicken and sometimes rabbit with onions, herbs, tomatoes, bell peppers, and occasionally wine for that irresistible really saucy sauce.
+Hunter-style (alla cacciatore) preparation refers to cooking this braised chicken stew with onions, herbs, tomatoes, bell peppers, and occasionally wine for the hearty sauce.

 What you’ll need

 • Flour – for dredging to create a nice crust.
-It serves two purposes, making the chicken brown easier and less likely to stick to the pan, and it also helps the sauce thicken up a bit.
-You may skip it if you need to, however.
+It browns the chicken easier and helps thicken the sauce

-• Carrot and red bell pepper – classic veggies for this tasty stew
+• Carrots and red bell peppers – classic vegetables for this recipe

 • White wine – use a dry white wine like pinot grigio or sauvignon blanc, or chicken broth if you prefer

-• Thyme, oregano, basil, and parsley – irresistible herbs to pack in the flavor!
+• Thyme, oregano, basil, and parsley – for freshness and herby flavor

-• Kalamata olives – they add more delicious salty flavor to this dish
+• Kalamata olives – they add a savory, briny quality

 Tools for this recipe